 The assessment of the student's performance is based on both the oral presentation of the project and the project report.
-The student will receive one overall mark for their bachelor project.
+The student is awarded one overall grade for the bachelor project.

 The bachelor project is assessed according to the 7-point grading scale.
 The student will receive oral feedback on the project as well.